ePages-de/epages-devportal/_posts/2018/2018-10-25-codetalks.md

 * User usually use only 20% of an application's features

 * You need problems, not solutions
-* "Jobs to be done"
+* Focus on "jobs to be done" -- what are your customers buying/renting your product for?
-* Value proposition design
+* Value proposition design, try design sprints
-* Design sprint

 TALK TO USERS!
 (5 interviews, 30 - 60 min each are enough)

 * Try paper prototypes! (might get more honest feedback)
-* Paper -> wireframe -> clickdummy prototype
+* Start with paper, the move to a wireframe prototype, eventually move over to a click-dummy prototype
 * Crowd test!
 Try kickstarter!
-* "Usability lunch"
+* "Usability lunch" is great opportunity to test your idea, receive feedback AND lunch :)

+Overall I gained more from last year's technical and management talks.
+But it is still nice to meet with the developer community once a year and recognize regulars!

 ## Summary

 For us the conference was not only an event with interesting talks and tasty food but it also influenced on our personal impression of what we are doing in the company.
-We are more convinced that we are moving in the right direction by choosing microservices architecture (https://microservices.io/) approach, applying
+We are more convinced that we are moving in the right direction by choosing microservices architecture, applying
-Event Driven Design (https://martinfowler.com/articles/201701-event-driven.html) in the service communication in order to improve scalability and data reconciliation and using the stack of popular technologies that helped also other companies to improve their business and development process.
+Event Driven Design (https://martinfowler.com/articles/201701-event-driven.html) in the service communication in order to improve scalability and data reconciliation and using the stack of popular technologies that helped also other companies to improve their business and development processes.
 It was very interesting to know their opinion and experience and compare with ours.
 We enjoyed the event and looking forward to take part the next year.

-- We are on the right tracks
--
-- usage the stack of popular technologies
-- common microservices architecture approach: Event Driven Design is used to produce highly scalable applications (https://martinfowler.com/articles/201701-event-driven.html), event logging, data reconciliation, Helm for services orchestration.
-- clusterization
-- With single data source, it’s way much easier to guaranty that given entity have the same state across the system.
-- Spreading data is across multiple microservices
 - Kotlin/Java

-I gained more from last year's technical and management talks.
-But it is still nice to meet with the developer community once a year and recognize regulars!